 - d) Securities will not exceed 10 years maturity in accordance with Attachment 2 of this policy. - 4.
 Certificates of Deposit (CD) - A debt instrument issued by a bank for a specified period of time at a specified rate of interest.
 Purchase of CD's are limited to: - a) May not exceed 20 percent of the par value of the portfolio. - b) No more than 5 percent of the par value of the portfolio in collateralized CDs in any institution. - c) Purchase collateralized deposits only from federally insured banks that are rated by a nationally recognized rating service. - d) For non-rated banks, deposit should be limited to amounts federally insured (FDIC). - 5.
 Bankers Acceptances' Bills of exchange or time drafts drawn on and accepted by commercial banks.
 Purchase of bankers' acceptances are limited to: - a) No more than 40 percent of the par value of the portfolio. - b) Not to exceed 180 days maturity. - c) No more than 5 percent of the par value of the portfolio with any one institution. - d) Having at time of investment a minimum Category A (A-/Aa3) rating as provided by a nationally recognized rating service. - 6.
-Commercial Paper Short-term unsecured obligations issued by banks, corporations, and other borrowers.
+Commercial Paper - Short-term unsecured obligations issued by banks, corporations, and other borrowers.
 Purchases of commercial paper are limited to: - a) Having highest letter or numerical rating as provided for by a nationally recognized rating service. - b) No more than 25 percent of the par value of the portfolio. - c) Not to exceed 270 days maturity. - 7.
-Local Agency Investment Fund (LAIF) A State of California managed investment pool may be used up to the maximum permitted by California State Law. - 8.
-California Asset Management Program (CAMP) A California Joint Powers Authority ("JPA") managed investment pool may be used up to the maximum permitted by California State Law. - 9.
-Repurchase Agreements (REPO) A contractual agreement between a seller and a buyer, usually of U.S. government securities, whereby the seller agrees to repurchase the securities at an agreed upon price and, usually, at a stated time.
-Purchases of REPO's must: - a) Not to exceed 1 year. - b) Market value of securities that underlay a repurchase agreement shall be valued at 102 percent or greater of the funds borrowed against those securities.
+Local Agency Investment Fund (LAIF) A State of California managed investment pool that may be used up to the maximum permitted by California State Law. - 8.
+California Asset Management Program (CAMP) A California Joint Powers Authority ("JPA") managed investment pool that may be used up to the maximum permitted by California State Law. - 8.
+California Cooperative Liquid Assets Securities System (California CLASS or CLASS) A California Joint Powers Authority ("JPA") managed investment pool that may be used up to the maximum permitted by California State Law.